NIH-funded translational research centers to speed, diversify Alzheimer's drug discovery

 Expanded open science will advance the pipeline for innovative therapeutics

-The centers will provide added infrastructure for developing high-quality research tools and technologies needed to validate and advance the next generation of drug targets for Alzheimer’s disease.
+The Target Enablement to Accelerate Therapy Development for Alzheimer’s Disease (TREAT-AD) centers will provide added infrastructure for developing high-quality research tools and technologies needed to validate and advance the next generation of drug targets for Alzheimer’s disease.
 Data, research methodologies, and computational and experimental tools will be disseminated openly and free-of-charge to the broader research community—including academia and industry—for use in drug discovery and in research to better understand the complex biology of the disease.

 The Accelerating Medicines Partnership-Alzheimer's Disease (AMP-AD) program’s open-science enterprise, which has provided more than 500 new candidate targets for Alzheimer’s disease, served as the foundation for the new centers.